Phantom65536/csc207-ThoughtVault/Initial Design.md

 - Label (enum): Label or category associated with the event (default enum values: personal or work)
 - Pinned (boolean): Indicates whether the event is pinned for quick access
-- Sub-events (ArrayList of Event): The child events of this event *Note:*
+- Sub-events (ArrayList of Event): The child events of this event

+*Note:*
-*- Sub-events have same structure as events*
+1) *Sub-events have same structure as events*
-*- Let's not deal with recurring events first (possibly imported from Google Calendar)* *- Event is displayed as "all-day" if StartTime and EndTime are indicated as 00:00 and 23:59 respectively*
+2) *Let's not deal with recurring events first (possibly imported from Google Calendar)*
+3) *Event is displayed as "all-day" if StartTime and EndTime are indicated as 00:00 and 23:59 respectively*

 Notification:
 - Event (Event): The event to be notified